 The Bering Glacier is the largest and longest glacier in continental North America, with an area of approximately 1,998 square miles (517,500 ha), and a length of 118 miles (190 km).
 The name commemorates Vitus Bering, a Dane in the service of Russia under Peter the Great, and as leader of an official voyage of exploration, he was credited with the discovery of Alaska.
 His first landfall was made in this area in July 1741.
 The glacier is located on the Malaspina Coastal Plain and is bounded to the north by the Saint Elias Mountains and to the south by the Gulf of Alaska.
 The Bering Glacier is also the largest surging glacier in America, having surged at least five times during the 20th century.
 The glacial meltwater drains into ice-marginal lakes, the largest being Vitus Lake in the south and Berg Lake in the north.
 The Seal River drains Vitus Lake into the Gulf of Alaska, and the Bering River drains Berg Lake into Controller Bay.

-The Bering River is the site of a coal field with an estimated 35 to 65 million tons of recoverable coal.
-The potential development of the Bering River coal field has created a century-long battle between conservationists and developers dating to the Guggenheim-Morgan Alaska Syndicate in the early 1900s, and today there are Korean interests.
+A historical Tlingit village or seasonal fish camp named Chilkat was located on the north bank at the mouth of the Bering River until the early 1950s.
+A salmon cannery was built near the village in 1916, primarily to pack Bering and Copper River salmon.
+The Bering River fishery was also visited by fishermen from canneries on Wingham Island and at Cordova and was fished somewhat regularly until 1927 when the fishery was closed.
+The Bering River is the site of a coalfield with an estimated 35 to 65 million tons of recoverable coal.
+The potential development of the Bering River coalfield has created a century-long battle between conservationists and developers dating to the Guggenheim-Morgan Alaska Syndicate in the early 1900s, and today there are Korean interests.
 Read more here and here.
 Explore more of the Bering River and Controller Bay here: